micahwoods/atcweb3/content/post/top-10-posts-2023/index.md

 [9] June, [Coring three times a year is recommended when ...](/post/coring-three-times-a-year-is-recommended-when/) when what I would consider a lot of N is applied.

-[10] July, [Sand topdressing measurement by exact methods](/post/sand-topdressing-measurement-by-exact-methods/) shows how to know exactly how much sand is being applied.
+[10] July, [Sand topdressing measurement by exact methods](/post/sand-topdressing-measurement-by-exact-methods/) shows how to check and confirm exactly how much sand is being applied.

 If you want to scroll through all the posts, here are two lists of ATC posts that you may not have seen: